t-rappos/auction-system/README.md

 #### 3.3.4 Modify account
 - Purpose: Change details or descriptions pertaining to the users account
-- Trigger/Precondition: User has an account, User is logged in.
+- Trigger/Precondition: User is logged in.
+User clicks 'edit account'
 - Frequency: Less than 10 times per user.
 - Critical: Greater than 10 times per user.
 - Subtasks | Solution
   1. User selects edit profile | Clicks Menu->Account->Edit Account
-  2. User selects profile attribute to edit | Selects text box
+  2. collect profile attribute to edit | Selects text box
-  3. User edits the selected attribute | Edits text where appropriate
+  3. collect changes to the selected attribute | Edits text where appropriate
-  4. User confirms updating profile | Clicks "confirm changes"
+  4. confirm updating profile | Clicks "confirm changes"
   5. Displays profile page
 - Variants:
   - 3a.
 User makes no changes | no changes are made to the account
   - 3b.
 User makes changes but returns to previous page instead of confirming | no changes are made to the account

 #### 3.3.5 View account
-- Purpose:
-- Trigger/Precondition:
+- Purpose: Display the details or descriptions pertaining to the users account
+- Trigger/Precondition: User is logged in.
+User logs in or clicks 'view account'
-- Frequency:
+- Frequency: 1-10 times per session per user
-- Critical:
+- Critical: 10+ times per session per user
 - Subtasks | Solution
-  1. |

-- Variants:
-  - 1a. |
+  1. User details are displayed | all of the users account attributes are displayed

+- TODO: This may be too simple of a task -- and may be a subtask instead

 #### 3.3.6 View message
-- Purpose:
+- Purpose: The user can view a message that has been sent
-- Trigger/Precondition:
+- Trigger/Precondition: User is logged in, user gets message notification
-- Frequency:
+- Frequency: twice per session per user
-- Critical:
+- Critical: 10 times per session
 - Subtasks | Solution
-  1. |
+  1. user views messages | user navigates to message log
+  2. collect message to view | clicks on message to view
+  3. displays content of message | message is displayed
 - Variants:
-  - 1a. |
+  - 1a. clicks on message notification | opens message log page
+  - 1b. clicks on messages from menu | opens message log page
+- TODO: Change this to reply to message?

 #### 3.3.7 Create message
-- Purpose:
+- Purpose: Send a message to another user
-- Trigger/Precondition:
+- Trigger/Precondition: User is logged in, recipient account exists
-- Frequency:
+- Frequency: less than once per session per user
-- Critical:
+- Critical: 10 or more times per session per user
 - Subtasks | Solution
-  1. |
+  1. user selects compose message | user navigates menu -> messages -> compose message
+  2. collect recipient account name | user enters recipients account name
+  3. collect message content | user enters message
+  4. confirm sending and send to recipient | user clicks on send message
+  5. display confirmation | message is displayed showing "message sent"
 - Variants:
-  - 1a. |
+  - 2a. no account exists | display 'no such account exists' after username is entered, grey-out send message button
+  - 3a. no message content is entered | grey out send-message button
+  - 3b. too much message content is entered | grey out send-message button and display error message "too much text has been entered (500 char limit)"

 #### 3.3.8 Create item
-- Purpose:
-- Trigger/Precondition:
+- Purpose: Populate the system with an item that can be used for selling.
+- Trigger/Precondition: The user is logged in, Users inventory isn't full, User selects "compose item"
-- Frequency:
+- Frequency: 1-10x per session per user
-- Critical:
+- Critical: >10x per session per user
 - Subtasks | Solution
-  1. |
+  1. collect item name
+  2. collect item attributes
+  3. collect item tags
+  4. collect item category
+  5. collect item-type
+  6. collect item image
+  7. confirm item
+  8. display item
 - Variants:
   - 1a. |

 #### 3.3.9 Remove item
-- Purpose:
+- Purpose: Remove an unwanted item
-- Trigger/Precondition:
+- Trigger/Precondition: User is logged in, The item exists, the item isn't listed, User clicks on item and selects remove item
-- Frequency:
+- Frequency: 0-20x per session per user
-- Critical:
+- Critical: 500x per session per user
 - Subtasks | Solution
-  1. |
+  1. display item to be deleted |
+  2. confirm item to be deleted |
+  3. display confirmation that item was deleted |
 - Variants:
-  - 1a. |
+  - 0a.
+Item is listed |

 #### 3.3.10 View item
-- Purpose:
+- Purpose: Display details of a specific item
-- Trigger/Precondition:
+- Trigger/Precondition: User is logged in, The item exists, user clicks on the item and selects display information,
-- Frequency:
+- Frequency: 30x per user per session
-- Critical:
+- Critical: 300x per user per session
 - Subtasks | Solution
   1. |

 - Variants:
+  - 0a. item is from inventory |
-  - 1a. |
+  - 0b. item is from listing |

 #### 3.3.11 Sort inventory
 - Purpose: